Hérault: Geography

 The department of Hérault is crossed by several rivers that originate in the southern foothills of the Massif Central and empty into the Mediterranean Sea, flowing more-or-less from north to south over a relatively short distance from high elevation.
-The main rivers flowing from east to west are the Vidourle, which marks the limit with the Gard department; the Lesz, which flows through Montpellier; the Hérault, which gave its name to the department, and the Orb, which flows through Béziers.
+The main rivers flowing from west to east are the Vidourle, which marks the limit with the Gard department; the Lez, which flows through Montpellier; the Hérault, which gave its name to the department, and the Orb, which flows through Béziers.
 To the west, the Aude, a 224 km-long river flowing from the Pyrenees, has a course oriented west–east and marks the boundary between Hérault and the neighbouring department of Aude.
 These rivers as well as their tributaries take their character from the region's 'cévénol' climate, with sudden variations of flow causing sudden floods.
 Lagoons are found along the coast of Herault, the largest of which is the Étang de Thau, with an area of about 7,500 hectares.

 The hinterland of the lowlands of Bas-Languedoc is gradually hilly.
 It is the territory of the vineyard, olive groves, orchards and scrubland.
 Olive growing and viticulture symbolize an important part of the Mediterranean heritage and lifestyle.

 The area of Hérault near the town of Lodève is the geographical antipode point of Chatham Island off the east coast of New Zealand.

 Principal towns

 The most populous commune is Montpellier, the prefecture.
-The least populated municipality is Romiguières with 21 inhabitants in 2019.
-As of 2019, there are 7 communes with more than 20,000 inhabitants:
+The least populated municipality is Romiguières with 24 inhabitants in 2023.
+As of 2023, there are 7 communes with more than 20,000 inhabitants: